School of Education 2016 Spring Commencement

 You are eligible to participate in the school's ceremony if you:

-- Expect to receive a degree in education or teacher certification in April or August 2013
+- Expect to receive a degree in education or teacher certification in April/May or August 2016

 - Please review the Commencement Eligibility Guide prior to registering.